Macau: Healthcare

-Macau is served by one major public hospital, the Hospital Conde S. Januário, and one major private hospital, the Kiang Wu Hospital, both located in Macau Peninsula, as well as a university associated hospital called Macau University of Science and Technology Hospital in Cotai.
+Macau is served by one major public hospital, the Hospital Conde S. Januário, and one major private hospital, the Kiang Wu Hospital, both located in Macau Peninsula, as well as a university-associated hospital called Macau University of Science and Technology Hospital in Cotai.
 In addition to hospitals, Macau also has numerous health centres providing free basic medical care to residents.
 Consultation in traditional Chinese medicine is also available.

 None of the Macau hospitals are independently assessed through international healthcare accreditation.
 A Western-style medical school was opened in Macau in 2019 by the Macau University of Science and Technology, with an annual intake of 50 students.
 Local nurses are trained at the Macao Polytechnic University and the Kiang Wu Nursing College of Macau.
 There are no training courses in midwifery in Macau.
 A study by the University of Macau, commissioned by the Macau SAR government, concluded that Macau is too small to have its own medical specialist training centre.

 The Fire Services Bureau is responsible for ambulance service (Ambulância de Macau).
-The Macau Red Cross also operates ambulances (Toyota HiAce vans) for emergency and non-emergencies to local hospitals with volunteer staff.
+The Macau Red Cross also operates ambulances (Toyota HiAce vans) for emergency and non-emergency transport to local hospitals with volunteer staff.
 The organisation has a total of 739 uniformed firefighters and paramedics serving from 7 stations in Macau.

-The Health Bureau in Macau is mainly responsible for coordinating the activities between the public and private organisations in the area of public health, and assure the health of citizens through specialised and primary health care services, as well as disease prevention and health promotion.
+The Health Bureau in Macau is mainly responsible for coordinating the activities between the public and private organisations in the area of public health, and ensuring the health of citizens through specialised and primary health care services, as well as disease prevention and health promotion.
 The Macau Centre for Disease Control and Prevention was established in 2001, which monitors the operation of hospitals, health centres, and the blood transfusion centre in Macau.
 It also handles the organisation of care and prevention of diseases affecting the population, sets guidelines for hospitals and private healthcare providers, and issues licenses.

-As of 2016, Macau healthcare authorities send patients to Queen Mary Hospital in Hong Kong in instances where the local Macau hospitals are not equipped to deal with their scenarios, and many Macau residents intentionally seek healthcare in Hong Kong because they place more trust in Hong Kong doctors than in Mainland-trained doctors operating in Macau.
+As of 2016, Macau healthcare authorities sent patients to Queen Mary Hospital in Hong Kong in instances where the local Macau hospitals were not equipped to deal with their scenarios, and many Macau residents intentionally sought healthcare in Hong Kong because they placed more trust in Hong Kong doctors than in Mainland-trained doctors operating in Macau.